-Return four copies to the Consultant, who will retain one copy, send one copy to the Region’s project representative or other field representative, and forward two copies to the Contractor.
+Return an electronic copy to the Consultant, who will retain a copy, send an electronic copy to the Region’s project representative or other field representative, and forward an electronic copy to the Contractor.

 When changes to the Contract Time and/or Contract Price have been determined, the Contractor shall submit documentation for inclusion in a Change Order.